Image credit: NASA/JPL-Caltech

 Planetary and Space Simulation facilities of DLR in Cologne - https://www.dlr.de/Spacesim

-Current and Future Space Experiments of the Department of Radiation Biology
+Current, future and completed space experiments of the Department of Radiation Biology

 Mikroorganismen unter dem Eis?
 (Dr. Petra Rettberg in an interview with the television station HYPERRAUM.TV)